spacepatcher/firehol-ip-aggregator/README.md

 # Aggregator of FireHOL IP lists

-Аpplication for keeping feeds from <a href="https://github.com/firehol/blocklist-ipsets" target="_blank">blocklist-ipsets</a> (only *.netset and *.ipset files are aggregated) in PostgreSQL with including historical changes.
-For requests developed HTTP-based API service.
+Application for keeping feeds from <a href="https://github.com/firehol/blocklist-ipsets" target="_blank">blocklist-ipsets</a> (only *.netset and *.ipset files are aggregated) with including historical changes.
+HTTP-based API service for search requests developed.

 Some features of keeping and processing data:
-* New data is written to existing data with `last_added` field update.
+* New data is written to existing data with `last_added` field update
-* Data deleted from reputation feed is not deleted from the application database.
-For such data, `last_removed` field is updated.
+* Data deleted from reputation feed is not deleted from the application database
-* Field `timeline` is based on events of adding and removing item from reputation list.
+* Field `timeline` is based on events of adding and removing item from reputation list

 ### Start application

 To start the collection module and the HTTP-based API service, just type:
 ```
-sudo docker-compose up -d
+docker-compose up
 ```
-The collection module will start automatically.
+The collection module will start in container `sync`.

-By default, the HTTP-based API service is available by port 8000.
+By default, the HTTP-based API service running in container `api` and is available on port 8000.

 ### API